Article 21.

 § 113-276.3.
 Mandatory suspension of entitlement to license or permit for fixed period upon conviction of specified offenses.

-(a) Upon conviction of a suspension offense under this section, the defendant's entitlement to any license or permit applicable to the type of activity he was engaging in that resulted in the conviction is suspended for the period stated in subsection (d).
+(a) Upon conviction of a suspension offense under this section, the defendant's entitlement to any license or permit applicable to the type of activity the defendant was engaging in that resulted in the conviction is suspended for the period stated in subsection (d) or (f) of this section.
 The period of suspension begins:

 (1) Upon the surrender to an authorized agent of the Wildlife Resources Commission of all applicable licenses and permits; or